wolfmanjm/kivy-smoothie-host/README.md

     python3 -m pip install --user kivy==2.2.0
     # you also need to do the following to install the required support libraries
     sudo apt install libjpeg-dev libsdl2-2.0-0 libsdl2-ttf-2.0-0 libsdl2-image-2.0-0 libsdl2-mixer-2.0-0 libmtdev1 libgl1-mesa-dev libgles2-mesa xclip xsel

-If you installed the 64bit version you can do a quick install of the Kivy wheel using the following commands...

-    sudo apt update
-    sudo apt upgrade (maybe reboot)
-    sudo apt install python3-pip
-    python3 -m pip install --user kivy

 Then skip to the Smoopi install and setup [section below](https://github.com/wolfmanjm/kivy-smoothie-host#smoopi-install-and-setup)